AnandGogoi/monopoly/README.md

 # monopoly
-It is the game monopoly.
+This is the java program for the monopoly game.